wells-wood-research/drFrankenstein/ROADMAP.md

 [x] AMBER: duplicate all parameters that involve CX, replacing CX with XC and CT [] CHARMM: work out whether this is a problem in CHARMM at all

+## CAPPING PROTOCOL
+[] use backboneAliases to simplify capping protocol
+[] remove cTermini and nTermini from config - can use backboneAliases instead